MaximeBoulat/MaximeBoulat/README.md

 ## About me

 I am a software engineer with a knack for developing and shipping end-to-end solutions from scratch.
-I am currently puruing a MS in Applied Artificial Intelligence at USD.
+I am currently pursuing a MS in Applied Artificial Intelligence at USD.

 ## Research